raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 The club claims that every irreducible fraction appears exactly once somewhere in the tree, and therefore, there is a club member for every irreducible fraction.

-The night clerk observes that if every irreducible fraction appears exactly once somewhere in the tree, there is a unique path from the founding fraction `1 / 1` to every irreducible fraction, and if we label the arcs from each parent to child with a `0` and a `1`, each unique path has a unique encoding as a list of `0`s and `1`s.
+The Night Clerk observes that if every irreducible fraction appears exactly once somewhere in the tree, there is a unique path from the founding fraction `1 / 1` to every irreducible fraction, and if we label the arcs from each parent to child with a `0` and a `1`, each unique path has a unique encoding as a list of `0`s and `1`s.

 For example, the path from  `1 / 1` to `2 / 5` encoded as `[1, 1, 0]`, while the path from `1 / 1` to `1 / 2` is encoded as `[0, 0]`: